Crowder District Park began taking Shelter Reservations on Monday, February 3, 2014!

 The Butterfly garden is located just outside the park office.
 The garden is made up of many different species of plants that are attractive to butterflies – both the adult and larval stage.
 If you enjoy spotting butterflies on your travels, this garden is an excellent place to start.

-Crowder's Bird garden is located along the outer loop trail toward the office.
-Here, we have planted trees and vines that provide shelter, food and nesting materials for the birds at the park.
+Crowder's Bird garden is located along the outer loop trail toward across from the office.
 Bird feeders have been installed to attract birds into viewing range; however, most birds are still very cautious around people.

 Farther along the outer loop is the Prairie garden.
 This garden is made up of grass common to North Carolina prairies.
 Today, these prairies exist in scattered patches across the state.
 An interpretive panel offers a view of what the prairie landscape may have looked like.